Couplemate Trailer Parts.

 As a result of overfilling the bearing buddy, grease was expelled out of the back grease seal and into the mechanical backing plate cavity.

-This, in turn, caused brake shoe contaminated, which in turn caused brake failure.
+This, in turn, caused the brake shoes to become contaminated, which then caused brake failure.

-So was the brake failure the cause of the accident or was it the broken drop plate the cause of the accident?
+So was the brake failure the cause of the accident, or was it the broken drop plate?

 As a result of contamination, the brake shoes became ineffective.

-At this point, we can only theorise that a sway event occurred which a brake event failed to rectify sway before the wheel hit the gutter thereby causing shock loading on to the drop plate, breaking it.
+At this point, we can only theorise that a sway event occurred: that a brake event failed to rectify sway before the wheel hit the gutter, thereby causing shock loading on to the drop plate and breaking it.

 Bearing Buddy

-Bearing buddies are designed for unbraked, disc brakes and hydraulic braked trailer axles.
-Should bearing buddies be overfilled on this type of axle, the excess grease is expelled to the ground of highway.
-Brake pads are not generally subject to contamination on this type of axle assembly.
+Bearing buddies are designed for unbraked disc brakes and hydraulic-braked trailer axles.
+Should bearing buddies be overfilled on this type of axle, the excess grease is expelled to the ground of the highway.
+Brake pads are generally not subject to contamination on this type of axle assembly.

 In our opinion, bearing buddies can cause grease contamination of brake shoes when overfilled.

-Couplemate has concluded that bearing buddies are unsafe to be used in conjunction with drums brakes and should be immediately replaced with conventional or grommeted grease caps.
+Couplemate has concluded that bearing buddies are unsafe for use in conjunction with drum brakes; they should be immediately replaced with conventional or grommetted grease caps.

 50mm Square x 4" Drop Axle